sr320/LabDocs/protocols/ProteinprepforMSMS.md

 16) Prepare the number of trypsin bottles needed (3.3ug/sample).
 Add 20 µl nanopure to each 20 ug bottle of trypsin and vortex lightly.
 This creates a 1ug/ul concentration of Trypsin.

-17) Add 3.3ul Trypsin (1:30 enzyme:protein ratio) for 100ug of protein you have in each sample.
+17) Add 3.3ul Trypsin (1:30 enzyme:protein ratio) for 100ug of protein you have in each sample, vortex.

 18) Incubate overnight at room temperature or for 4 hours at 37°C.